-Forever stamps are sold for the price of the current First-Class Mail single-piece 1-ounce letter price in 133.1.4.
+Forever stamps are sold for the price of the current First-Class Mail single-piece 1-ounce letter price.
 The postage value of each forever stamp is the current First-Class Mail single-piece 1-ounce letter price.
 Forever stamps may be used only on single-piece price mail.